algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x74
 - Pops: *... stack*, {any A}, {uint64 B}
 - Pushes: uint64
-- pop an index A, a target B (integer or byte-array).
-Pushes the Ath bit of B.
+- pop a target A (integer or byte-array), and index B. Pushes the Bth bit of A.
 - LogicSigVersion >= 3

 ## setbit